#STUDENTVOTE STARTER PACK

 Read about research and recommendations to help inform your work!

-The National Task Force on Civic Learning and Democratic Engagement’s A Crucible Moment: College Learning & Democracy’s Future is the founding text that documents the nation’s civic health and includes recommendations for actions that address campus culture, general education, and civic inquiry as part of major and career fields as well as hands-on civic problem-solving across differences.
+The National Task Force on Civic Learning and Democratic Engagement’s A Crucible Moment: College Learning & Democracy’s Future (2012) is a founding text that documents the nation’s civic health and includes recommendations for actions that address campus culture, general education, and civic inquiry as part of major and career fields as well as hands-on civic problem-solving across differences.

 ideas42’s Graduating Students into Voters provides key insights about the eight psychological barriers faced by student voters and nine actionable design principles college leaders can use to overcome them.

 IDHE’s Election Imperatives reports share research recommendations for what campuses can do to institutionalize student political learning on campus.